Israel Defense Forces ranks: Enlisted ranks

 Enlisted (hogrim): The conscript and field NCO ranks.
-All Jewish or Druze conscripts must start their compulsory service at 18 (unless they receive a deferment); Christians, Muslims, and Circassians may volunteer at 17 or older.
+All Jewish, Druze and Circassian conscripts must start their compulsory service at 18 (unless they receive a deferment); Christians, Muslims, and Circassians may volunteer at 17 or older.
 Enlisted male conscripts serve for 32 months (2 years and 8 months) and female conscripts serve for 24 months (2 years).
 In the IDF enlisted ranks are earned by means of time in service (pazam), rather than by a particular post or assignment.
 After 4 to 12 months the conscript is promoted to rav turai, after 18 to 20 months promoted to samal, and after 24 to 32 months is promoted to samal rishon.
 (This means that female conscripts reach no higher than samal during their compulsory service, unless they serve in combat positions or volunteer for longer terms.)

 Field NCOs (samal and samal rishon) who command sub-units (fire team or squad, respectively) are called mashak.
 This is an abbreviation that translates into English literally as "non-commissioned officer".
 It is a term of respect like the French Army's chef ("chief").

 Recruits (tironim): Upon enlistment to military service in Israel, all soldiers begin a basic training course and undergo several weeks or months of 'integration' from citizens to soldiers.
 This course is called tironut ("recruit training") and the soldier being trained on this course is called a tiron (or "recruit").
 This is often erroneously interpreted as a rank, similar to the US Army's private (E-1); tironim are ranked as turai (private), the same rank and paygrade as newly trained conscripts.

 Both officers and enlisted personnel have an obligation to serve in the Reserves after completing their active military service.
 Male personnel serve until 41–51 years old while female personnel serve until 24 years old.